-Total assets decreased by \$44.2 million.
-Current assets increased \$25.6 million as revenues outpaced expenses; while not planned, the result allowed the District to set aside funds for college-specific and district-wide future priority needs (i.e., capital needs, student success initiatives, information technology needs, etc.).
-Noncurrent assets other than capital assets, decreased \$46.4 million as the District readied to pay debt service payments on July 1st for the District's outstanding General Obligation bonds.
-Capital assets, net, decreased \$23.3 million as spending slows with the end of the bond program nearing and accumulated depreciation continues to rise as construction and other projects are completed, placed in service, and depreciated.
+Total assets increased by \$2.5 million.
+Current assets increased \$26.0 million as revenues outpaced expenses; while not planned, the result allowed the District to set aside funds for college-specific and district-wide future priority needs (i.e., capital needs, student success initiatives, information technology needs, etc.).
+Noncurrent assets other than capital assets, decreased \$20.3 million as the District readied to pay debt service payments on July 1st for the District's outstanding General Obligation bonds.
+Capital assets, net, decreased \$3.3 million as spending slows with the end of the bond program nearing and accumulated depreciation continues to rise as construction and other projects are completed, placed in service, and depreciated.

 Deferred outflows and inflows of resources are predominantly comprised of activity relating to pensions.
-Deferred outflows and inflows of resources are changes in the Net Pension Liability that will be recognized as pension expense in future years and contributions after the measurement date that will reduce the Net Pension Liability in future years.
+Deferred outflows and inflows of resources are changes in the net pension liability that will be recognized as pension expense in future years and contributions after the measurement date that will reduce the net pension liability in future years.
 Variances in these lines from year to year will arise from changes in performance of investments, contribution changes to ASRS plans, composition of employer participants, recognition of prior year deferrals, etc. within a given year.

 The most significant components of long-term liabilities for the District are bonds payable and net pension liability.
-The large decrease in long-term liabilities of \$75.1 million or 5.9% from FY 2015 to FY 2016 is due to the payment of debt service (\$60.4 million), no issuance of any new debt, and the net adjustment in pension liability (\$12.9 million) for FY 2016.
+The decrease in long-term liabilities of \$20.6 million or 1.7% from FY 2016 to FY 2017 is due to a combination of following: the payment of debt service (\$59.6 million), the net impact of refunding existing debt reducing bonds payable (\$4.2 million), no issuance of any new debt, and an increase in the net pension liability (\$36.8 million) for FY 2017.